StiizzyCat/Skitzphrenia/README.md

 + plenty of fun commands
 + vc commands
 +  easy setup
-+ original code / non skidded selfbot
++ skitzphtnray is a non skidded selfbot 😱

 # where is the code?
 Skitzphrenia is almost complete and just needs some code cleanup / organizing.
 I hope to get it released by 9/25/21.